Season 1, Episode 10

 Lorne Brown:

-And when that heals, then your perception to what’s happening in the external environment changes.
+And when that heals, then your perception of what’s happening in the external environment changes.
 Because the reason this is so important from the fertility aspect is, life is about flow and receptivity, a big part of it, especially when it comes to fertility.
-And when you’re fighting with reality, we call that chi stagnation in Chinese medicine, I’ve heard friction, resistance.
+And when you’re fighting with reality, we call that chi stagnation in Chinese medicine.
+I’ve heard friction, resistance.
 You know, when you have resistance on an electrical wire it slows down the flow rate, the speed.
 And so we want flow, and so when you’re fighting with reality there’s that friction.
-And when you shared that everything that’s happening in the environment… For example, if somebody’s in a relationship and your spouse is sleeping with somebody other than you, the thing that I learned from you is, stop…
+And when you share everything that’s happening in the environment… For example, if somebody’s in a relationship and your spouse is sleeping with somebody other than you, the thing that I learned from you is, stop…

 You said it earlier, it’s not happening to you, it’s happening for you.
 Can I use this as a gift to help me find the wound, so if I can clean up that wound I don’t have to experience that in the external world anymore, or perceive it?